apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ## Introduction

 In the real world, there are many applications that collect text as data.
-For example, suppose that you have a set of news articles that are categorized based on content, and you wish to automatically assign incoming, uncategorized articles to one of the existing categories.
-There are a wide array of machine learning models you can use to create, or train, a predictive model to assign an incoming article, or query, to an existing category.
+For example, spam detectors take email and header content to automatically determine what is or is not spam; applications can gague the general sentiment in a geographical area by analyzing Twitter data; and news articles can be automatically categorized based solely on the text content.There are a wide array of machine learning models you can use to create, or train, a predictive model to assign an incoming article, or query, to an existing category.
 Before you can use these techniques you must first transform the text data (in this case the set of news articles) into numeric vectors, or feature vectors, that can be used to train your model.

 The purpose of this tutorial is to illustrate how you can go about doing this using PredictionIO's platform.
 The advantages of using this platform include: a dynamic engine that responds to queries in real-time; [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns), which offers code re-use and maintainability, and distributed computing capabilities for scalability and efficiency.
 Moreover, it is easy to incorporate non-trivial data modeling tasks into the DASE architecture allowing Data Scientists to focus on tasks related to modeling.
-We will exemplify these ideas in this tutorial, and, in particular, show you how to:
+This tutorial will exemplify some of these ideas by guiding you through PredictionIO's [text classification template(http://templates.prediction.io/PredictionIO/template-scala-parallel-textclassification/).

-- import a corpus of text documents into PredictionIO's event server;

-- read the imported event data for use in text processing;

-- transform document text into a feature vector (we will be modeling each document using n-grams and the tf-idf transformation);

-- use the feature vectors to fit a classification model based on Multinomial Naive Bayes (using Spark MLLib library implementation);

-- evaluate the performance of the fitted models;

-- yield predictions to queries in real-time using a fitted model.